SpotlightForBugs/CSV_Tools/README.md

-  -pdf, --pdf           Convert the csv file to pdf -m, --md              Convert the csv file to markdown -i, --image           Convert the csv file to an image -o OUTPUT, --output OUTPUT
+  -pdf, --pdf           Convert the csv file to pdf -m, --md              Convert the csv file to markdown -i, --image           Convert the csv file to an image -c, --csv             format the CSV file if it is poorly indented etc.
+  -o OUTPUT, --output OUTPUT
                         The path to the output file -v, --verbose         Print the table